yifeng-mel/ezicamera/README.md

 ## Preparation
 Following list is what you need to prepare before running the app:
+1. Raspberry Pi OS is the operating system.
-1. Camera is installed and enabled on your Raspberry Pi.
+2. Camera is installed and enabled on your Raspberry Pi.
 2. Your Raspberry Pi has Internet access.
 3. Docker is installed on your Raspberry Pi.